Getting started with development on Across

 Maven integration tests

-To run the integration tests locally, run either of:
+To run the integration tests locally, run either (or all) of:

 axitest -DacrossTest.datasource=h2